nikatar/egress-cilium-node-ha-operator/README.md

 Unfortunately, [community version of Cilium doesn't have HA-mode for egress](https://github.com/cilium/cilium/issues/18230).

 This operator implements a simple HA-mode for egress.
-It is assumed that you have 2 "low", empty" nodes for egress (similar to ingress) with label `node-role.kubernetes.io/egress: "true"`.
+It is assumed that you have 2 "low", empty" nodes for egress (similar to ingress) with label `node-role.kubernetes.io/egress: "true"`: egress-1 & egress-2.
 Let's say that by default the node for egress outbound traffic is called egress-1.
 If this node goes into state "Not Ready", this operator will override all manifests for egress and replace this node there with reserve egress-2.

 This process takes about 30s.